Ecos-platform/fmu4j_template/README.md

 ./gradlew build fmu
 ```

-This should create the FMU in build/fmus
+This should create the FMU(s) in build/fmus